unionai-oss/unionml/docs/source/flyte_cluster.md

 (flyte_cluster)=

-# Flyte Cluster
+# Deploying to Flyte

 In {ref}`Local Training and Prediction <local_app>` we ran our training and prediction functions locally by:

-1. Executing our `unionml` app as python module by calling the `model.train` and `model.predict` methods.
+1. Executing our `unionml` app as a python module by calling the `model.train` and `model.predict` methods.
-2. Starting a FastAPI server and invoking `/predict` endpoint using the `requests` library.
+2. Starting a FastAPI server and invoking the `/predict` endpoint using the `requests` library.

 ```{note}